-Offer support rather than firmly fixing in place
+Support cannabis plants rather than firmly fixing in place

 Support is different from fixing.
-You want the plants to have a little space.
+You want your weed plants to have a little space.
 A branch should be able to move a bit to strengthen the main stem.
 A thickening trunk means more water transport, vital to transport nutrition to your big buds.

-Three techniques to support heavy buds outdoors
+Three techniques to support heavy buds (outdoors)

 There are three main methods of support for outdoor cannabis plants.
 Choose which one you apply and see this choice as an estimate of the risks, because you never know how it will go this year.
-Of course there are many possibilities and we advise you to let your creativity run free.
+Of course there are many possibilities, and we advise you to let your creativity run free.

-1. Use bamboo
+1. Use bamboo canes

-The advantage of bamboo sticks is the convenience.
+The advantage of these sticks is convenience.
 It doesn't have to be too difficult.
-The disadvantage is that the bamboo sticks can damage the root system when they are put in the pot after a few months.
+The disadvantage is that the bamboo stakes can damage the root system when they are put in the pot after a few months.
 In addition, it is sometimes difficult to get the poles exactly in the right position so that each branch is optimally supported.
 It always involves a bit of a trial and error.